BenTran203/E_commerce/README.md

 - GitHub: Ben Tran

-## Acknowledgments

-- Stripe for payment processing
-- Unsplash for product images
-- Next.js team for the amazing framework
-- Open source community

 **Note:** This is a demonstration project for portfolio purposes.
 Not intended for actual commercial use without proper modifications and security audits.